 - HDMI 2.0a and microSD ports

 At $100 (about £80, AU$130), the Premiere+ model is currently the best device to watch 4K HDR video on your TV, period.
-The costs twice as much, and the cheaper lacks a built-in interface and remote, two things that make the Roku Premiere+ a breeze to use.
+The Nvidia Shield costs twice as much, and the cheaper Chromecast Ultra lacks a built-in interface and remote, two things that make the Roku Premiere+ a breeze to use.

 If reliable 4K HDR streaming is all you care about, rest easy and grab the Premiere+.
-It'll absolutely get the job done.
+It'll absolutely get the job done for you.

-There isn't loads of 4K HDR content out there right now, but the Roku Premiere+ plays it all like a champ.
+When 4K HDR content is available, the Roku Premiere+ plays it all like a champ.
 Navigation is quick and performance is rock solid.
 Almost all the apps you want are here for a huge library of streaming content.

 When all's said and done, the Roku Premiere+ is a great piece of hardware for the price.
 But in terms of software, Roku is lagging a bit behind.

 Roku's interface hasn't evolved since I last used it in early 2015.
-Some frequently updated apps like Netflix and Amazon look almost as nice as their Apple TV counterparts, but others are ugly and barebones, stuck with simplistic thumbnail navigation that hasn't really changed since 2012.
-The Premiere+ is currently the best combination of features and price for a 4K HDR streaming player, but its interface could use a refresh to catch up to the Apple TV.
+Some frequently updated apps like Netflix and Amazon look almost as nice as their Apple TV counterparts, but others are ugly and barebones, stuck with simplistic thumbnail navigation that hasn't really changed much since 2012.

 Except for HDR video – that really can look amazing.